braph-software/BRAPH-2/tutorials/general/readme.md

 Each tutorial provides detailed instructions and examples to help you prepare your data and utilize the GUIs effectively in BRAPH 2.0.
 Start with the tutorial that matches your data type and proceed at your own pace.
 If you have any questions or need further assistance, feel free to reach out to the BRAPH community through the [BRAPH forum](http://braph.org/forums).

-Enjoy exploring and analyzing your data
+Enjoy exploring and analyzing your data!